|Time||What to Expect||What You Should Do|

 - You might begin to see textural changes in the hair from fine baby hair to thick and kinky and then normal hair as it continues to grow.

-- The final appearance of the hair transplant is visible.
+- The final appearance of the hair transplant is visible and you can start combing and styling it the way you want.

-- Congratulations on making a change in your life.
+- Congratulations on making this change in your life.
 Enjoy your new look!